ValdemarGr/blog/site/blog/2023-11-20-simplifying-functional-crud-route.md

 ```

 ## The initial implementation
-We'll start off with a very crude and complex implementation to set the stage.
+We'll start off with a crude and complex implementation to set the stage.
 ```scala
 sealed trait Error
 final case class PhoneParseError(message: String) extends Throwable with Error {